bkil/freedom-fighters/en/article/twtxt-yarn-social.md

 ### Gossip feed index

-* A feed may consent to participating in a semi-global index
+* A feed may consent to participating in semi-global #content_indexing
 * A user may include hashtags or key-value pairs in their feed to facilitate discovery
 * The consent must be considered expired after a few months of inactivity to protect privacy and right to be forgotten
 * All such metadata including its update date should be signed by the author